osism/documentation/source/operations/services/rabbitmq.rst

 **Start**

-* Successively start the rabbitmq container on all nodes (one by one) in the reverse order
+Successively start the rabbitmq container on all nodes (one by one) in the reverse order.

 .. code-block:: console